darkTemplar/Jetsons/term1/deepLearningTutorial/traffic-signs/writeup_template.md

 My training set had 34799 number of images.
 My validation set and test set had Y and 12630 number of images.

 The 4th cell in the notebook also code for augmenting the data set.
 I took 4 passes through the data set and decided via a simulated coin flip if I were to apply small amounts of translation, rotation and scaling to a given image.
 Used open cv3 to perform the above operations.

-Here is an example of an original image and an augmented image:

-![alt text][image3]
+We noted earlier that some labels were under represented i.e. had fewer than 500 training examples.
+For such labels we ignored the coin flip rule and just went ahead and added random peturbations (translation, rotation and scaling) so that we could have more training examples for such labels.

 This ended up giving us a training set size of ~150k images.
 So now would be a good time to do another frequency distribution across labels of the dataset.
-We observe that..
+We observe that now the dataset has no labels with less than 500 training examples.

+![Augmented Label Frequency Distribution][image4]

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.